Grass snake: Habitat

-Grass snakes are strong swimmers and may be found close to freshwater, although there is evidence individual snakes often do not need bodies of water throughout the entire season.
+Grass snakes are strong swimmers and may be found close to fresh water, although there is evidence individual snakes often do not need bodies of water throughout the entire season.

 The preferred habitat appears to be open woodland and "edge" habitat, such as field margins and woodland borders, as these may offer adequate refuge while still affording ample opportunity for thermoregulation through basking.
 Pond edges are also favoured and the relatively high chance of observing this secretive species in such areas may account for their perceived association with ponds and water.

 Grass snakes, like most reptiles, are at the mercy of the thermal environment and need to overwinter in areas which are not subject to freezing.
 Thus, they typically spend the winter underground where the temperature is relatively stable.

 Reproduction

 As spring approaches, the males emerge first and spend much of the day basking in an effort to raise body temperature and thereby metabolism.
 This may be a tactic to maximise sperm production, as the males mate with the females as soon as they emerge up to two weeks later in April, or earlier if environmental temperatures are favourable.
-The leathery-skinned eggs are laid in batches of eight to 40 in June to July and hatch after about 10 weeks.
+The leathery-skinned eggs are laid in batches of 8 to 40 in June to July and hatch after about 10 weeks.
 To survive and hatch, the eggs require a temperature of at least 21 C, but preferably 28 C, with high humidity.
 Areas of rotting vegetation, such as compost heaps, are preferred locations.
 The young are about 18 cm long when they hatch and are immediately independent.